allenmackley/Notes-Examples-Snippets/js/inheritance/README.md

 ### The new, ES6 way...

 When I first learned this a few years ago, it took me a while to fully absorb.
 Now we can do the same thing much more intuitively, using ES6.
-The new pattern look a lot more like other languages.
+The new pattern looks a lot more like other languages.
 ```
 class Vehicle {
   constructor(name, type) {